alonre24/CachePerformanceTest/README.md

 **hit_rate:** Expected cache hit rate (default is 0.9).

-Output includes Average throughput (in commands per second) and server's memory usage (in MB), along with the actual hit rate and a csv file calles AvgServerLatency.csv which indicates the average latency reported by the server (in NanoSeconds) over time.
+Output includes Average throughput (in commands per second) and server's memory usage (in MB), along with the actual hit rate and a csv file called AvgServerLatency.csv, which indicates the average latency reported by the server (in NanoSeconds) over time during the run.